Skewness as a test of dark energy perturbations: Results and numerical fits

 In Fig. \ref{FigSkewness} (right side) we show that the skewness calculated for a $\Lambda$CDM ($\delta_{de}=0$) case is almost identical to Bernadeau's results in \cite{Bernardeau:1993qu} for $\Lambda\neq 0$.
 A fit to our results is provided as the following equation:

-For this fit we obtain the following values quality measurements: MRD=$0.01\%$ and ASRD$=0.002\%$ compared to the results of the equations itself.
-We also plot in the same figure the EdS reference value $34/7=4.857$ as the horizontal black line and repeat the cases for dynamical dark energy models for quintessence $w_{de}=-0.9$ and phantom $w_{de}=-1.2$ cosmologies including dark energy perturbations, both with $c_{de}^{2}=1$ as in the left panel.
+For this fit we obtain the following values quality measurements: MRD=$0.01\%$ and ASRD$=0.002\%$.
+We also plot in the same figure the cases for dynamical dark energy models for quintessence $w_{de}=-0.9$ and phantom $w_{de}=-1.2$ cosmologies including dark energy perturbations, both with $c_{de}^{2}=1$ as in the left panel.

-As already mentioned, the skewness depends much more strongly on $w_{de}$ in the regime $w_{de}>-1$ than below it (i.e., in the phantom regime), as shown more clearly in Fig. \ref{FigPhanQuin}.

 Our goal now is to obtain a general fitting formula for $S_3$ that includes the dependence on both $\Omega_{m0}$ and $w_{de}$ for various values of $c^{2}_{de}$.
 We propose the following parametrization, defined by six constants $a,b,..f$: